ZigaSajovic/Operational-Calculus-for-Differentiable-Programming/README.md

 ## Abstract

-In this work we develop an algebraic language that represents a formal calculus for deep learning and is, at the same time a model which enables implementations and investigations of programs.
+In this work we present a theoretical model for differentiable programming.
+We present an algebraic language that enables both implementations and analysis of differentiable programs (of arbitrary order of differentition).

-To this purpose, we develop an _abstract computational model of automatically differentiable programs_.
-In the model, programs are elements of op. cit. _programming spaces_.
-Programs are viewed as maps from a finite-dimensional vector space to itself op. cit. _virtual memory space_.
-Virtual memory space is an algebra of programs, _an algebraic data structure_ (one can calculate with).
-The elements of the virtual memory space give the expansion of a program into an infinite tensor series.
-We define a _differential operator_ on programming spaces and, using its powers, implement the _general shift operator_ and the _operator of program composition_.
+To this purpose, we develop an _abstract computational model of automatically differentiable programs_ of arbitrary order.
+In the model, programs are elements of op.,cit. _programming spaces_ and are viewed as maps from a finite-dimensional vector space to itself op.,cit. _virtual memory space_.
+   Virtual memory space is also an algebra of programs, _an algebraic data structure_ one can calculate with.

+We define the _operator of differentiation_ ($\D$) on programming spaces and, using its powers, implement the _general shift operator_ and the _operator of program composition_.
+We provide the formula for the expansion of a differentiable program into an infinite tensor series in terms of the powers of $\D$.
+We express the operator of program composition in terms of the generalized shift operator and $\D$, which implements a differntiable composition in the language.
+We prove that our language enables differentiation of the derivatives of programs by the use of the _order reduction map_.

+The provided higher order constructs are sufficient for the language to be a complete model of differentiable programming.